MicrosoftDocs/MIMDocs/MIMDocs/pam/step-4-install-mim-components-on-pam-server.md

 5. Skip to the section below, **Verify the firewall connections**.

 ## Set up MIM Portal and management policy rules

+If you chose to install SharePoint, then verify that the MIM Portal is active and enable users to view their own object resource in MIM.

 1. After PAMSRV reboots, sign in as PRIV\Administrator.